earthlab/earthlab.github.io/_posts/courses/earth-analytics-python/02-intro-to-python-and-time-series-data/plot-time-series-handle-dates/2018-02-05-ts04-resample-time-series-precip-python.md

 However, you want to summarize the data on a daily time scale.

 To begin, import the data into Python and then view the first few rows, and what data type each column contains.
+When you import, be sure to specify the

+* no data values
+* date column
+* set the data column to be the dataframe index

 {:.input}